AndCake/zino/README.md

 		<p>{{body}}</p>
 	</comment>

 Here we use the attribute we passed the author over with by also just using it the Mustache-way.
 If you remember, in the comment-box component, we were handing the actual comment not as an attribute into the comment tag, but actually as the tag's body.
-That why here we refer to it by using the `body` variable.
+That's why here we refer to it by using the `body` variable.

 If you try to run the above, you won't see very much yet.
 That's because there is no data to be shown. so let's add some real data to our comment-box component: